IMAP-Science-Operations-Center/imap_processing/docs/source/reference/swe.rst

     l0.decom_swe

-The L1A code to process unpack counts per ESA step can be found below.
+The L1A code to unpack electron counts can be found below.

 .. autosummary::
     :toctree: generated/